-Merger Control 2012
+Merger Control 2013

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2011
+Published by

+Law Business Research Ltd

+87 Lancaster Road

+London, W11 1QQ, UK

+Tel: +44 20 7908 1188

+Fax: +44 20 7229 6910

+© Law Business Research Ltd 2012

-No photocopying: copyright licences do not apply.
+No photocopying: copyright licences

+do not apply.

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-No legal advice is being given in the publication.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of August 2011, be advised that this is a developing area.
+Although the information provided is accurate as of August 2012, be advised that this is a developing area.